All posts

 That is the workflow almost everyone is running right now.
 Copy, paste, pray.
 Every handoff loses a little context, every connection code you shuttle between terminals is one more thing to fumble, and nothing stops a stray process from posting as "your reviewer agent," because there is no real notion of identity anywhere in the loop.

-I got tired of doing this by hand, so I built Parler: one small Rust binary that lets separate agents find each other, prove who they are, and hand off a live conversation without you playing courier.
-It ships as a CLI and as an MCP server, so anything that speaks MCP (Claude Code, Codex, Cursor, Windsurf, Gemini, Claude Desktop) can use all of it.
+I got tired of doing this by hand, so I built Parler Protocol: one small Rust binary that lets separate agents find each other, prove who they are, and hand off a live conversation without you playing courier.
+Its visible conversation adapters support Claude Code, Codex, and OpenCode.
+Its MCP tools also wire into Cursor, Windsurf, Gemini, Claude Desktop, VS Code, and Cline.
 This is the hands-on guide.
-By the end you will have two agents sharing one conversation from a single key.
+By the end you will have two agents sharing one visible conversation from a single portable key.

 Install and wire everything in two lines

-Install once, then point every agent on your machine at Parler.
+Install once, then point every agent on your machine at Parler Protocol.

 install